River management and conservation

 Some substantial and extensive river improvements have been carried out by the BMTF and with the Environment Agency.
 All the river works have been concentrated on improving the riverine habitat for the benefit of the river’s population of wild trout.
 The BMTF was the winner of the Wild Trout Trust Classic Malts’ 2001 Conservation Award for the Professional Category.
 This was for work on the Bintry Mill Beat.

 The Environment Agency also carried out major work on the river between Yarrow Bridge and County School bridge.
 The works included re-profiling the river banks; raising the river bed; narrowing the river channel; installing flow deflectors; and creating gravel glides.
 The true right-hand bank was also fenced to prevent stock damage to the river bank.
-The Club is working with the Wild Trout Trust on a project to further improve some of these works now that they have matured.
+The Club is continuing this work with an ongoing programme of improvements to the river and the banks.

 The latest project is a major restoration of the County School beat which has suffered from historic over dredging and straightening, resulting in a poor quality flow and habitat.
 It promises to be a long job, but the first stage, clearing the overgrown willows which were blocking much of the channel, has now been completed.